 If you are causing the hair loss with poor habits such as styling your hair too tightly, causing damage from chemical processing, and things of this nature, sometimes the solution is as easy as to correct the habits.
 While baldness occurs at the time, correcting your mistakes can allow the follicles and scalp to recover and repair – and sometimes, as easily as it fell out in the first place new hair will begin to grow.

-There are many other treatments and medications available, ranging from topical creams and ointments, steroid regimens and even surgical procedures if wigs and hair weaves are not enough to satisfy the patient and here at The Wimpole Clinic, we know the treatment required depends very much on both the cause of alopecia and the wishes of the patient.
+There are many other treatments and medications available, ranging from topical ointments, steroid creams for hair loss, and even surgical procedures if wigs and hair weaves are not enough to satisfy the patient and here at The Wimpole Clinic, we know the treatment required depends very much on both the cause of alopecia and the wishes of the patient.

 When baldness is thanks to genetics, often, treatment has to get a little more involved.
 Hair transplants may be the only solution when it comes to considerable hair loss with no underlying medical condition or factor to explain.
 Hair transplants involve transplanting several thousand healthy hairs and follicles into the scalp where they take root and grow as healthy natural hair again and can offer a great looking head of hair to those who thought that they would siffer with baldness forever.

 Trying to diagnose and treat hair loss alone is never the best idea and can be extremely frustrating and expensive with no guarantee of seeing results.
 Always seek the advice of a professional before attempting to treat your hair loss, as experienced consultants, such as those at The Wimpole Clinic can advise and diagnose your baldness, educating you on the best treatments and ensure you are taking the proper, healthy approach to hair growth.

 Simply fill in your details in the form below and we'll get in touch with you shortly.